-Loss from equity method investments.
-Loss from equity method investments decreased by \$1.0 million between periods, which was primarily attributable to improved operating results from SAFE&CEC S.r.l.
+(Loss) income from equity method investments.
+(Loss) income from equity method investments changed from a loss of \$0.5 million in the three months ended September 30, 2018 to income of \$0.4 million in the three months ended September 30, 2019, primarily due to improved operating results from SAFE&CEC S.r.l.